Magni0/Finsure-Tech-Challenge/README.md

 ## TO DO

 1. add more flexability to page size for pagination ✓
-2. optimize the database query for pagination
+2. optimize the database query for pagination ✓
 3. fix urls to make it RESTful ✓
 4. fix views to make them RESTful ✓
 5. implement Multithreading into bulk upload view
+6. fix response json in views to make it RESTful

 ## Installation instructions